When you open a subaward in any status other than Composing, you will see the Subaward Overview page.

 ||The institution receiving the subaward.

-Note: If the subrecipient’s certification status is expired and needs re-certification, a prompt will display beneath the subrecipient name, as shown below.
+Note: If the subrecipient’s certification status is expired and needs re-certification, a prompt will display beneath the subrecipient name, as shown in the image above

 - Click the link to the Subrecipient Certification PDF form